GoldenStack/pdforum/README.md

 # PDForum

-PDForum is a PDF-only social media site.
+PDForum is a PDF-only social media website.

 That's right.
 There's no HTML.
 No CSS.
 Just pure, static, dynamically-rendered PDFs.